brains-on-code/baseline_eeg_study/README.md

     - averaged_total: Figure 8 in the paper and Figures for every task type individual
     - heatmaps: The heatmaps based on the eyetracking data for all tasks, divided into ProgCompr and Baselinetasks (averaged over all participants)
     - scanpaths: The scanpaths based on the eyetracking data for all tasks for all participants (not anonymized participant numbering)
+    - statistics: all statistic values presented in the paper
     - topoplots: Topoplots averaged over all participants for all task types and for ProgCompr with respect to all baselines
 - the response times and correctness values of the pilotstudy: Pilot_Study.csv
 - the preregistration from osf.io: Preregistration.pdf